 "Many have commented on UK's inability to deal with its internal crises like Brexit, increasing crime rates, and handling of the pandemic.
 Insisting on interfering in other sovereigns' issues, while incapable of handling their own internal challenges may be perceived by some as a colonial hangover.
 With the Oprah interview highlighting racism, it's a bad time for UK to invite the 'white supremacist' label," Anuraag Saxena, founder of the globe-spanning antiquities recovery organisation the India Pride Project, told Connected to India.

 Farmers' protests against three new agricultural laws began near Delhi's borders in November.
-Last month, the government had given an unprecedented reaction after pop star Rihanna, climate activist Greta Thunberg and US and UK lawmakers threw weight behind the demonstrations.
+Last month, the Indian government had given an unprecedented reaction after pop star Rihanna, climate activist Greta Thunberg and US and UK lawmakers threw weight behind the demonstrations.

 Other celebrities of Indian descent have voiced their support for the farmers, including Indian-Canadians such as politician Jagmeet Singh, poet Rupi Kaur and comedian Lilly Singh; Indian-British singer Jay Sean and Indian-American comedian Hasan Minhaj.